Our Verdict

 Comfort/Quality

+The Fllo is not that comfortable and lacks in some aspects we look for concerning quality.
 The seating material feels like a rip-stop canvas and is not very smooth.
 It feels like a choice made for durability instead of comfort.
 It is rough but not irritating.
-We wish it was cooler and softer than it is and imagine longer durations with bare legs won't be fun.
+We wish it were smoother and softer than it is, and imagine longer durations with bare legs won't be fun.

 The padding on this Clek made us feel that comfort was not the goal.
 It is unbelievably dense, almost like they forgot to put comfort foam over the impact foam.
 While it is probably fine at first, the unforgiving nature of the consistency might lead to the grumbling of older toddlers about discomfort.
 Our tester was definitely not a fan.